Google Pay to give users more control over their data | Technology

 He cited an example of using Google Pay for recharges of mobile phone services and said users can now choose whether this data can be used for providing offers and rewards to the users.

-Users will also be able to view and delete individual transactions and activity records that they don't want used to personalize the Google Pay experience.
+Users will also be able to view and delete individual transactions and activity records that they don't want used to personalise the Google Pay experience.

 These steps will also help the tech giant in allaying fears of customers and regulators about the misuse of the financial data of users.

-Google Pay supports UPI payments as well as contactless card transactions through tokenized debit or credit cards linked to users' smartphones.
+Google Pay supports UPI payments as well as contactless card transactions through tokenised debit or credit cards linked to users' smartphones.

 While the company does not provide country-specific user numbers, globally it has over 150 million monthly active users of which India accounts for a large share.

-''We don't take users' trust for granted and work hard to ensure that people can understand and manage their data and make privacy choices that are right for them.
+''We don't take users' trust for granted, and work hard to ensure that people are able to understand and manage their data and make privacy choices that are right for them.
 We do this by putting our users in the driver's seat to manage their data and privacy with easy-to-use privacy features and controls,'' he said.

-Kenghe emphasized that the financial and transaction information on Google Pay is never sold to a third-party, and the transaction history is not shared with any other Google product for targeting ads.
+Kenghe emphasised that the financial and transaction information on Google Pay is never sold to a third-party, and the transaction history is not shared with any other Google product for targeting ads.

 According to Google Pay India, users anytime can also deselect transactions, which they wouldn't like Google Pay to use for providing a personalization experience.